The Role of Game Networking in the Fusion of Physical and Digital Worlds through 6G Wireless Networks: Introduction

-As indicated in~\cite{ball2022metaverse}, Game Networking (GN) offers the proper point of departure to drive the evolution of the communication/networking technology towards supporting the Metaverse requirements.
-GN has been developed for massive multiplayer online games, and it entails protocols and algorithms for sending and optimizing network packets and creating a centralized authority to enhance user experience \cite{smed2017algorithms}.
-In recent years, technology companies have been exploring various approaches to developing and implementing Metaverse, with massive game networking platforms serving as precursors to the Metaverse.
-As one of the categories of computer networking that aims to provide the best end-user experience, GN has been developed to meet the demanding requirements of massive multi-user online games that deliver a real-time experience to the users.
-These features of GN are, therefore, purposefully matched to the requirements of 6G systems, making it suitable to consider the incorporation of GN in the next-generation network, which is expected to meet the stringent timing requirements.
-As new technologies such as DT and VR/AR continue to emerge, future communications will evolve to encompass two settings: the physical world and the virtual world.
-The synchronization between physical and virtual events, as well as between different players located all around the world, will be a significant challenge: maintaining the illusion of locality and a coherent timeline across thousands or millions of endpoints will stress even 6G's predicted capabilities.
-This will require GN to evolve to the next stage, involving sensory, positioning, and interaction/actuation data from the physical world, which should be seamlessly fused with the digital world.
+Game Networking (GN) (also referred to as multiplayer networking or netcode) offers the proper point of departure to drive the evolution of the communication/networking technology towards supporting immersive social network and Metaverse requirements~\cite{ball2022metaverse}.
+It entails protocols and algorithms for sending and optimizing network packets as well as creating centralized authority to enhance user interactions, and may be considered a precursor to the communication/networking technology necessary for the Metaverse or similar concepts that offer a real-time integration of the physical and digital worlds~\cite{smed2017algorithms}.
+Recently, technology companies have been exploring various approaches to developing and implementing shared virtual and mixed spaces, leveraging massive game networking platforms as their foundation.
+Originating from one of the categories of computer networking that aims to provide the best end-user experience in throughput-intensive, latency-sensitive activities, GN has been developed to meet the demanding requirements of massive multi-user online games that deliver a real-time experience to the users.
+These stringent timing requirements go along with the requirements of 6G, calling for the incorporation of GN principles.
+As new technologies such as DT and VR/AR continue to emerge, future communications will evolve to encompass the physical world and the virtual world, bringing significant challenges in terms of synchronization between physical and virtual events, as well as between different players located all around the world.
+Maintaining the illusion of locality and a coherent timeline across thousands or millions of endpoints will stress even 6G's predicted capabilities.
+The features of GN are purposefully matched to these requirements, allowing integration with other techniques \cite{8472907} for providing low-latency services.
+In the context of 6G, GN needs to evolve towards encompassing involving sensory, positioning, and interaction/actuation data from the physical world, which should be seamlessly fused with the digital world.